Exam Anxiety- How stressing can they be?August 23, 2021 2022-04-10 16:51

 - Pessimistic self-talk

 Exam anxiety can sometimes get so intense that kids would drop out of school to avoid the cause of their anxiety.
-Many students try to self-medicate their anxiety with depressants like prescription medicines and alcohol, which can lead to substance dependence.
+Many students try to self-medicate their anxiety with depressants like prescription medicines and alcohol, leading to substance dependence.

-There are many causes that would lead you to stress out about the upcoming exams.
-There are many mental factors, as well as many biological or physical factors that can play a role in this condition.
-Here are some of the reasons why you feel stressed about the examinations that you are about to face.
+Many causes would lead you to stress out about the upcoming exams.
+There are many mental factors and many biological or physical factors that can play a role in this condition.
+Here are some of the reasons you feel stressed about the examinations you are about to face.

 Trust yourself, you know more than you think you do”